 “There is clear evidence already in the public domain about the damaging effects of this practice of extraction”.
 “We are also aware that the basin in Ireland is too shallow for it to be conducted safely and without damage to the environment”.

 “Several Common Law Jurisdictions, similar to our own, have already taken legislative steps to ban the practice”.
 “I now want Ireland and this Government to follow this international trend and quickly”.

 “There are some very worrying developments occurring in Northern Ireland with regard to fracking, which both Sinn Féin or the DUP have not been able to prevent”.
 “I do not want to see a similar situation occur in this State”.

 “With regard to the Private Members Bill I am submitting, I have received technical advice as to the wording of this Bill from experts in the field, which will hopefully enable it to pass through the pre-legislative scrutiny element very quickly”.

-Fine Gael wasn’t the only party who proposed ban of fracking.
+Fine Gael was not the only party who proposed to ban fracking.
 Two other Private Members Bills proposing to ban fracking, were submitted by Michael Colreavy (Sinn Féin) and by Richard Boyd Barrett (People Before Profit).

 In October 2016, due to new rules set by the new minority government, all private members bills went into a “lottery”.
 Tony McLoughlin’s Bill was drawn!
 On Thursday 27th October, this daft Bill was debated on the floor of the Oireachtas chamber.
 All parties were in support of banning fracking, although many were not happy that the ban did not extend to the offshore.
 At the end of the debate the Bill passed to the 2nd stage with a unanimous vote in favour.